ashishsubedi/grego/Readme.md

 ## Grego

-Vocab preparation for GRE.
-Written in Go.
+Grego is a CLI tool to help you prepare vocab for GRE.
+It is written in Go.
 Shows random words from vocab list.

 ### How to use